SmartFi Reaches Self Reported Market Capitalization of $1.02 Billion (SMTF)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 SmartFi’s genesis date was September 16th, 2022.
 SmartFi’s total supply is 16,894,524 tokens.
+SmartFi’s official message board is smartfiportal.medium.com.
+SmartFi’s official website is smartfi.com.
 The Reddit community for SmartFi is https://reddit.com/r/smartfi/ and the currency’s Github account can be viewed here.
-The official website for SmartFi is smartfi.com.
 SmartFi’s official Twitter account is @smartfiportal and its Facebook page is accessible here.
-SmartFi’s official message board is smartfiportal.medium.com.

 SmartFi Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
-Investors seeking to trade SmartFi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartFi using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as SmartFi directly using US dollars.
+Investors seeking to acquire SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartFi using one of the exchanges listed above.

 Receive News & Updates for SmartFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.